http4k/http4k/src/docs/cookbook/nanoservices/index.md

 title: http4k Nanoservices
 description: Recipes useful http4k applications you can fit in a tweet

+http4k is a small library with minimal dependencies, but what you can accomplish with just a single line of code is quite remarkable due to a combination of the available modules and the`Server as a Function` concept.
+The following applications all fit in a tweet.

 ### Simple Proxy [<img class="octocat" src="/img/octocat-32.png"/>](https://github.com/http4k/http4k/blob/master/src/docs/cookbook/nanoservices/simple_proxy.kt)
 Requires: `http4k-core`
 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/cookbook/nanoservices/simple_proxy.kt"></script>